Patagium: Gliding mammals

 Flying squirrels, sugar gliders, colugos, anomalures and other mammals also have patagia that extend between the limbs; as in bats and pterosaurs, they also possess propatagia and uropatagia.
 Though the forelimb is not as specialised as in true flyers, the membrane tends to be an equally complex organ, composed of various muscle groups and fibers.
 Various species have styliform bones to support the membranes, either on the elbow (colugos, anomalures, greater glider, Eomys) or on the wrist (flying squirrels).

+Lepidoptera

+In moths, the patagia are two sclerotized protuberances from the anterior prothorax covered by a discrete group of scales forming the collar (the scales are sometimes referred to as the patagium).
+In the Watsonidia pardea shown at right, the patagium is cream-colored.
+Not to be confused with the tegulae, which are sclerites at the bases of the forewings on the mesothorax (here, the scales on the tegulae are cream at the base, with a black bar, and orange towards the posterior).
+Scaling patterns of the patagium and tegulae often provide valuable taxonomic characters.